Need car parts? Select your vehicle

 A: There could be as many as 10 glow plugs in diesel engines, one in each of the cylinders.
 The plugs are directly connected to the engine control unit to determine when to turn them on or off and how much current is required to heat them.

-They use 12 volts from the battery to heat incoming fuel and air for more efficient fuel combustion in a diesel engine.
+Glow plugs receive 12 volts from the battery to heat incoming fuel and air for more efficient fuel combustion in a diesel engine.
+Since a diesel fires on the heat generated by compression, a cold diesel engine will be hard to start without electrically generated heat.

 The powertrain control module controls most glow plugs in newer vehicles.
 The glow plugs turn on or off, depending on the engine’s temperature.